 For creative gratification I took all the photos in this post and all the others you saw throughout the month.

 I watched the documentary Feminists: What Were They Thinking?

 The usual practices — running, yoga, pumping iron, eating vegan, no medications, home remedies for everything.

 A new addition to the physical practice this month was a recumbent bike.
 I accepted it from my work wife.
 All I had to do was haul it away.
 She gave it to me for free after she received a gym membership as a Christmas gift.
 I tucked it into a quiet corner of my office and hop aboard for sweaty cycles that were previously treadmill runs.
 Much more enjoyable than a treadmill run, I assure you.

 And since it’s the magnetic kind, it is whisper quiet.
-I can cycle away without disturbing anyone who might be sleeping, studying, listening/watching something elsewhere in The Jesus Crack House.
+I can cycle away without disturbing anyone who might be sleeping, studying, listening/watching something elsewhere in the house.
 Impossible with a treadmill.